We’ll show you how to use the most popular PC stress testing tools, then explain how stress testing helps maintain your computer’s health.

-To ensure stability, you don’t need to stress test your processor for more than one hour — that’s plenty of time for your CPU to reach its maximum temperature.
-If you absolutely need to make sure everything is stable and working properly, let it run for 24 hours.
-But in reality, I’ve never needed such a prolonged test for any of the overclocks I’ve performed or the PCs I’ve built.
+You should stress test your CPU for at least one hour — that’s plenty of time for your CPU to reach its maximum temperature.
+If you need to make sure everything is stable and working properly, let the CPU load test run for 24 hours.
+But you’re unlikely to need such a prolonged test.

-Unless you’re running these stress tests for a month, you’re probably fine.
-If your CPU hits its critical limits, the PC will shut down before any harm can be done.
-Only in very rare cases, and with much older CPUs, could you actually damage your hardware if you let it run for a prolonged period of time.
-And if that happens, it was bound to happen at some point anyways.
+Yes, PC stress tests are generally safe.
+If your CPU hits its critical limits, your PC will shut down before any harm can be done.
+Only in very rare cases, and with much older CPUs, can you damage your hardware by stress testing your computer for too long.

-In most cases, you’re fine to run these tests.
+In most cases, PC stress tests are fine.
 But beware that the excessive heat produced during the test will contribute to the gradual wear and tear of your PC.
 Always check your CPU temperature and avoid overheating.
 You can also check your RAM to ensure you have enough for your typical PC tasks.